Bleskocvok/dyng/README.md

 The **dyng** library is a simple C++ library for dynamic graph layout.

-## Quick start

-Refer to [Quick start](docs/QUICK_START.md) to learn how to integrate this library in your project and how to use it.

 ## Graphic demo

 See [How to compile the demo](RUNNING_DEMO.md) for a guide on how to compile a graphic demo showcasing the library.